 Work closely with a financial advisor to integrate life insurance into your overall investment portfolio and retirement plan.
 Permanent coverage can provide security through liquidity, risk mitigation, and leveraging tax preferences.

-How To Find The Right Life Insurance Company As A Self-Employed?
+Find The Right Life Insurance Company As A Self-Employed

 Some life insurance companies that are highly rated for serving self-employed individuals include:

-• RBC Insurance: Competitive pricing across range of term and permanent insurance options.
+- RBC Insurance: Competitive pricing across a range of term and permanent insurance options.
 Renowned claims payment ability provides peace of mind.

 Leverage an experienced life insurance broker to access many top-tier providers and find the right fit based on your needs as a self-employed Canadian.
 The broker can negotiate preferred pricing and guide you through policy details.

 In addition to the self-employed, certain occupations or professions may have unique life insurance needs and challenges.
 When shopping for life insurance, it’s important to consider how your profession or career impacts your options, costs, and needs.
 Consulting with an experienced advisor can help navigate any specialty concerns based on your occupation.
-Check out our guide for Life Insurance for High Risk Occupations in Canada and other helpful sources:
+But first, check out our guide to Life Insurance for High Risk Occupations in Canada.

 Protect Your Family and Business Today with Life Insurance